keptn/enhancement-proposals/text/0006-shipyard-next-generation.md

   }
   ```

+* Where are task properties (`kind: functional` or `strategy: blue_green`) added to the CloudEvent so that the are considered by selectors?

 ## Future possibilities

 * A future change this proposal enables is a fix of the Keptn CloudEvent specification.
 Currently, there are different ways of formulating the CloudEvent `type` property: `sh.keptn.events.evaluation-done` vs `sh.keptn.internal.event.get-sli.done`.